ulido/Annotations/README.md

 ```

 ### Matching annotations
 We'll use simple python constructs to manipulate and match these annotations.
-For example, to find all proteins that localise to the cytoplasm, we would do
+For example, to find all proteins that localise to the cytoplasm, we use the [`AnnotationCollection.match`][annotations.AnnotationCollection.match] method
 ```python
 print([
     protein